DPDK/dpdk/doc/guides/nics/sfc_efx.rst

   **ultra-low-latency** chooses firmware with fewer features but lower latency.
   **capture-packed-stream** chooses firmware for SolarCapture packed stream mode.
+  **dpdk** chooses DPDK firmware with equal stride super-buffer Rx mode for higher Rx packet rate and packet marks support and firmware subvariant without checksumming on transmit for higher Tx packet rate if checksumming is not required.

 Dynamic Logging Parameters